Kidney Stones Guidelines

 Neurogenic bladder dysfunction

-Diagnosis of Urinary Stones
+Diagnosis of Kidney and Urinary Stones

 Standard evaluation of a patient includes taking a detailed medical history and physical examination.
 The clinical diagnosis should be supported by an appropriate imaging procedure.